 All in all, the build quality is everything you could hope for.

-But what really counts, of course, is image quality.
+But what counts, of course, is image quality.

-Yeah, I also tested it on a Sony A6300, a mirrorless APS-C camera with a challenging, 24-megapixel sensor.
+I also tested it on a Sony A6300, a mirrorless APS-C camera with a challenging 24-megapixel sensor.

-In the middle of the image, the resolution is incredibly sharp, with good contrast and slightly warmer colors.
-So for an ultra-wide-angle lens with a fast aperture, the lens is impressively sharp.
+The resolution is incredibly sharp in the middle of the image, with good contrast and slightly warmer colors.
+So for an ultra-wide-angle lens with a fast aperture, the lens is impressively strong.

 You might want to try and remove that chromatic aberration on editing day, and it will show up slightly in video work, too.

-The lens can focus slightly closer than 20 centimeters, which is handy for some nice artistic images.
+The lens can focus slightly closer than 20 centimeters, which is handy for some lovely artistic images.
 Even straight from F2, image quality remains bitingly sharp.

-So, every lens can be measured in three ways by its build quality, optical quality, and the character of its images.
+So, every lens can be measured in three ways: its build quality, optical quality, and the character of its images.

-The Samyang 12 millimeter F2 has great build quality.
+The Samyang 12-millimeter F2 has excellent build quality.
 Its optical quality has its ups and downs.

-The chromatic aberration vignetting and poor work against bright lights count against it yet.
+The chromatic aberration vignetting and poor work against bright lights counts against it yet.

-It’s undeniably sharp with good contrast, low distortion, low coma, and great close-up image quality.
+It’s undeniably sharp with good contrast, low distortion, low coma, and excellent close-up image quality.

-The character of this lens is perhaps its strongest point, and it easily gets wonderful evocative punchy images.
+The character of this lens is perhaps its most vital point, and it quickly gets fantastic evocative punchy images.

-The 12-millimeter focal length is easy to use, but dramatic and it’s very cool to be shooting at F2.
+The 12-millimeter focal length is easy but dramatic, and it’s cool to be shooting at F2.

-It’s been a hugely useful lens for me, and it’s enormously enjoyable to use with its small size and low price.
+It’s been a hugely helpful lens for me, and it’s enormously enjoyable to use with its small size and low price.

-It’s no wonder this lens has already become a classic; with almost every reviewer is touched, it is highly recommended.
+No wonder this lens has already become a classic; with almost every reviewer touched, it is highly recommended.

-So, the Samyang lens is really the phenomenal best video lens for real estate.
+So, the Samyang lens is the phenomenal best video lens for real estate.

-I did a couple of video shoots where I use this specifically just for a video with Sony A7iii for some clients, and I really liked how it looked.
-I absolutely love this lens.
+I did a couple of video shoots where I used this specifically just for a video with Sony A7iii for some clients, and I liked how it looked.
+I love this lens.

-It’s a 14-millimeter ultra ultra-wide; when I mean ultra-wide, I mean it’s ridiculously wide, like absurdly wide like you wouldn’t need anything wider at all.
+It’s a 14-millimeter ultra-wide; when I mean ultra-wide, it’s ridiculously wide, absurdly wide like you wouldn’t need anything wider.

-And so the purpose of a lens like this is for architectural or landscape photography, and in my case, I do real estate photography.
+And so the purpose of a lens like this is for architectural or landscape photography; in my case, I do real estate photography.

-I put this on about three weeks ago, and I would give it a full week of shooting only this and nothing else.
-I was going to use this and then afterward so I can do this review.
+I put this on about three weeks ago, and I would give it a whole week of shooting only this and nothing else.
+I was going to use this and then afterward do this review.

 The angles you get with this are incredible.
-You can get all four walls practically when you’re shooting, and it is amazing.
+You can get all four walls practically when you’re shooting, which is fantastic.

-So the 14 millimeters in this space just this makes it really huge.
+So the 14 millimeters in this space makes it huge.
 14 millimeters is honestly the best architectural lens, in my opinion.

 What I love about this lens is that it is weather-sealed.
-I’m really impressed with it, and the quarters are really sharp; the images look great.
+I’m impressed with its sharp quarters, and the images look great.

-What I love about this isn’t small bathrooms or small rooms.
+What I love about this isn’t tiny bathrooms or small rooms.

-So, the great budget lens can’t recommend this enough.
+So, the excellent budget lens can’t recommend this enough.